Tyrannogina/shopping-list/README.md

 - Datastore

 ## TODO:
-- Delete shopping lists.
-- Add items.
-- Delete items.
+- Delete individual items.
-- Delete all items in a list.
-- Create a minimal UI.
+- Structure the code in packages once I figure imports.

 ## Known issues/bugs
 - User token validation fails when request is sent from localhost, which is quite particular since the user is able to log in and out normally.